cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 [^status]:
     (This cref will be removed by the RFC editor:)\\
-    The present -17 is intended to fully address the WGLC comments.
+    The present `-18` corrects a few omissions from `-17`; it is not intended to make technical changes from `-17`.
-    It is intended for use as a reference document for the CBOR WG interim meeting on 2025-05-14.
+    It is intended for use as an input document for the CBOR WG meeting at IETF 123.

 --- middle